-The grant of an option will not constitute realized taxable income to the grantee.
-Upon exercise of a nonqualified option, the holder will recognize ordinary income in an amount equal to the excess of the fair market value of the stock received over the exercise price paid.
-The tax basis in any shares of common stock received under the exercise of such option will be equal to the $\frac{1}{2}$ fair market value of the shares on the exercise date if the exercise price is paid in cash.
-We will generally have a deduction at the same level as the amount realized by the holder.
+No grant of any option will constitute realized taxable income to the grantee.
+Upon exercise of a nonqualified option, the holder will recognize ordinary income in an amount equal to the excess of the fair market value of the stock received over the exercise price paid therefor and the tax basis in any shares of common stock received pursuant to the exercise of such option will be equal to the fair market value of the shares on the exercise date if the exercise price is paid in cash.
+We will generally have a deduction in parity with the amount realized by the holder.
 We have the right to deduct and withhold applicable taxes relating to taxable income realized by the holder upon exercise of a nonqualified option and may withhold cash, shares or any combination in order to satisfy or secure its withholding tax obligation.
-An incentive stock option is not subject to taxation as income to the employee at the date of grant or exercise and we do not get a business deduction for an incentive stock option as long as the stock is not sold within two years after the incentive stock option is granted and one year after the incentive stock option is exercised.
-The incentive stock option is effectively taxed at capital gain rates upon the sale of the stock by the employee.
-However, if the stock acquired upon exercise of an incentive stock option is sold within two years of the incentive stock option grant date or within one year of the exercise date, then it is taxed the same as a nonqualified option.
-Upon the exercise of an incentive stock option, the difference between the value of the stock and the exercise price is recognized as a preference item for alternative minimum tax purposes.
+An ISO is not subject to taxation as income to the employee at the date of grant or exercise and we do not get a business deduction as to an ISO; provided, the stock is not sold within two years after the ISO was granted and one year after the ISO was exercised.
+The ISO is effectively taxed at capital gain rates upon the sale of the stock by the employee.
+However, if the stock acquired upon exercise of an ISO is sold within two years of the ISO grant date or one year exercise of the date, then it is taxed the same as a nonqualified option.
+Upon the exercise of an ISO, the difference between the value of the stock and the exercise price is recognized as a preference item for alternative minimum tax purposes.